 A Roth IRA could be a good option if you expect to be in a higher tax bracket when you retire.
 You can contribute money during your working years at a lower tax rate and then withdraw those contributions and their earnings tax-free later on.

-For 2020, the maximum amount you can contribute to a Roth IRA is $6,000.
+For 2022, as with 2021, the maximum amount you can contribute to a Roth IRA is $6,000.
 You’re allowed to increase that to $7,000 if you’re age 50 or older.
 These same limits apply to traditional IRAs.
 And it’s also worth noting that this is a cumulative limit.
 If for some reason you have both a traditional and Roth IRA, your total contributions to both accounts can’t exceed the annual limit when combined.

 Unlike traditional IRAs, there’s no deadline for taking money from your Roth IRA.
 Traditional IRAs have required minimum distributions that must begin starting at age 72.
 With a Roth IRA, you can keep adding money to your account as long as you’re working and have earned income.
 And you can leave the money you’re investing in your Roth IRA for as long as you want so it can continue to grow.